-In fact, Bode et al. discuss the importance of firstprinciples calculations to identify the electronic states contained within the particular star coefficients, noting that if there are no states contained within the star coefficient of the smallest nonvanishing reciprocal lattice vector, then the STM image will be dominated instead by the star function of the next larger reciprocal lattice vector.
+In fact, Bode et al. discuss the importance of first-principles calculations to identify the electronic states contained within the particular star coefficients, noting that if there are no states contained within the star coefficient of the smallest nonvanishing reciprocal lattice vector, then the STM image will be dominated instead by the star function of the next larger reciprocal lattice vector.

-The case of $Fe_3O_4(111)$ reported by Berdunov et al. may also be reconsidered in comparison with the star coefficient theory.
-As reproduced in Figure 8(b), it is clear that in the applied-field case, the magnetic protrusion is a feature which is superimposed on the oxygen corrugation.
-Berdunov et al. state in their paper that the bright spots seen under applied field correspond with the positions of the underlying Fe atoms having spacing of 6 Å; whereas, the surface O atom spacing is only $\sim$ 3 Å. We may therefore consider that the star wavefunction corresponding to the Fe atoms has the smallest reciprocal lattice vectors and should therefore be dominant in the image.
-And in fact, this appears to be the case, compared with the O atom corrugation surrounding the bright spots.
-From this perspective, the $Fe_3O_4(111)$ case is consistent with star coefficient theory.
+The case of Fe3O4 (111) reported by Berdunov et al. may also be reconsidered in comparison with the star coefficient theory.
+As reproduced in Fig. 8(b), it is clear that in the applied-field case, the magnetic protrusion is a feature which is superimposed on the oxygen corrugation.
+Berdunov et al. state in their paper that the bright spots seen under applied field correspond with the positions of the underlying Fe atoms having spacing of 6 Å; whereas, the surface O atom spacing is only ~ 3 Å. We may therefore consider that the star wavefunction corresponding to the Fe atoms has the smallest reciprocal lattice vectors and should therefore be dominant in the image.
+And in fact, this appears to be the case, comparing with the O atom corrugation surrounding the bright spots.
+From this perspective, the Fe3O4 (111) case is consistent with star coefficient theory.

 Finally, we may reconsider the case of NiO(001) imaged using SP-AFM with magnetic-coated tips, as reported by Hosoi and co-workers.
-Clearly, as reproduced in Figure 7(d), the magnetic corrugation is truly a tiny modulation on top of the nonmagnetic corrugation, despite the fact that the reciprocal lattice vectors corresponding to the magnetic unit cell are the smallest nonzero ones.
+Clearly, as reproduced in Fig. 7(d), the magnetic corrugation is truly a tiny modulation on top of the non-magnetic corrugation, despite the fact that the reciprocal lattice vectors corresponding to the magnetic unit cell are the smallest non-zero ones.
 We can therefore say with fair certainty that the star coefficient theory does not hold for atomic-scale SP-AFM; but this is not unreasonable, since the exchange force imaging mechanism is completely different and needs more study.

-5.1.3.
-Atomic-Scale Magnetic Imaging Using dI/dV Mode
+V.A.3.
+Atomic-scale magnetic imaging using dI/dV mode

-Along with CC mode magnetic imaging at the atomic scale, Wortmann et al. discuss briefly the spectroscopic mode, considering that the derivative of the tunneling current equation has the form
+Along with CC mode magnetic imaging at the atomic-scale, Wortmann et al.[16] discuss briefly the spectroscopic mode, considering that the derivative of the tunneling current equation has the form:

-$$\mathrm{d}I_t/\mathrm{d}V \sim \frac{1}{2} [n^t n^s + m^t m^s \cos\theta] \tag{3}$$
+$$dI_t/dV \sim \frac{1}{2}[n^t n^s + m^t m^s cos\theta] \tag{3}$$

 Eq.
-(3) is the basis for the highly successful application of the spectroscopic dI/dV mode utilized by Wiesendanger and co-workers to obtain the dramatic results on domains and domain walls of various transition metal surfaces.2-10 It is so successful because the dI/dV mode allows the magnetic signal to be locked at a specific voltage where it is maximized and it is not overwhelmed by the nonmagnetic (topographic) signal.
+(3) is the basis for the highly successful application of the spectroscopic dI/dV mode utilized by Wiesendanger and co-workers to obtain the dramatic results on domains and domain walls of various transition metal surfaces.
+[2-10] It is so successful because the dI/dV mode allows to lock onto the magnetic signal where it is maximized at a specific voltage, and it is not overwhelmed by the non-magnetic (topographic) signal.

-Despite this advantage, Wortmann et al. argued that the dI/dV method was inapplicable to reveal complex atomic-scale spin structures, partly due to the perceived resolution limitation in dI/dV imaging to about 1 nm; this turns out not to be a limit at all, as reproduced in Figure 6(c) from the recent (2005) work of Kubetzka et al., who show dI/dV resolution of single atoms (nearest neighbor spin- $\uparrow$ -spin- $\uparrow$ atom spacing of 4.476 Å).
-Kubetzka et al. have certainly shown that the dI/dV mode is applicable to atomic-scale SP-STM measurements.
+Despite this advantage, Wortmann et al. argued that the dI/dV method was inapplicable to reveal complex atomic-scale spin structures, partly due to the perceived resolution limitation in dI/dV imaging to about 1 nm; this turns out not to be a limit at all, as reproduced in Fig. 6(c) from the recent (2005) work of Kubetzka et al., who show dI/dV resolution of single atoms (nearest neighbor spin- \uparrow -spin- \uparrow atom spacing of 4.476 Å).
+Kubetzka et al. have certainly shown that dI/dV mode is applicable to atomic-scale SP-STM measurements.